Eaten by Lions: Plot

 Half-brothers Pete and Omar's parents are eaten by lions when their hot air balloon crashes in a safari park, so their grandmother takes them in.
 When she dies she leaves Omar info about his father kept secret from him.

 The boys' aunt Ellen and uncle Ken take in Peter easily, but are icy to Omar as he's half Indian and not related by blood.
 After announcing they'd like to adopt Peter only, Omar decides it's one snub too many.
-Heading to gram's old apartmment, Pete follows close behind.
+Heading to gram's old apartment, Pete follows close behind.

 Omar announces he is embarking on a journey to Blackpool in search of his estranged father, he eventually lets Pete tag along.
 Shortly after arriving, as Pete is lying on the beach, Omar is off getting a treat.
 He meets pink-haired Amy, one of an array of colourful characters they meet on their travels.

 When he gets back to the beach, Omar finds the tide has come in.
 Pete had fallen asleep and Omar's suitcase containing their cash got washed out too far for him to retrieve it.
 Broke, they looked for Amy at Sea Planet.
 She takes them to her uncle Ray's guesthouse and he lets them stay for free.

 The boys go to the pier to spread their gram's ashes and again come across Malik's address.
 After some confusion, it's discovered that Malik' brother Irfan gave his name to Omar's mother Karen.
 The boys are invited to stay for the engagement luncheon of Malik's oldest daughter Nadia.

 At the meal they are introduced around.
 Parveen, the second daughter, is mute and takes a strong liking to Pete.
 When the patriarch of the family Saftar arrives and finds out Irfan falsely used Malik's name and fathered a son, he punishes him like a child.
 And Irfan has a childlike temper tantrum.